Surat Gas Project update

 Development across the Surat

-Phased development activity will commence with the expansion of Arrow’s Tipton fields, near Dalby, and then progress to Daandine and Kogan areas.
+Phased development activity will commence with an expansion of Arrow’s Tipton fields, near Dalby, and then progress to Daandine and Kogan areas.

 From 2021, development will expand into new gas fields south of Dalby, and in the northern section of Arrow’s tenure north-east of Miles.

-The next phase, from 2024, will see development of the area between Kogan and Chinchilla.
-This is the last development area to commence commercial production.
+The next phase, from 2024, will see development of an area north of Kogan.

-Front-end engineering design (FEED) has commenced, and construction is expected to begin in the second half of 2018 in the Tipton area adjacent to Arrow’s existing infrastructure.
+Front-end engineering design (FEED) for Arrow’s Tipton Expansion has commenced, and construction is expected to begin in the second half of 2018 near Arrow’s existing Tipton infrastructure.

-Peak construction activity will be around 2022 and peak gas production around 2027.
+Peak construction activity for new areas will be around 2022 and peak gas production around 2027.

 Surat Gas Project